ungive/discord-music-presence/PRIVACY.md

-Additionally the following anonymous metrics ("Analytics Metrics") are transmitted to a privacy-friendly analytics service (Simple Analytics, more information in the next section) on program startup at most once a day.
+Additionally the following anonymous metrics ("Analytics Metrics") are transmitted to a privacy-friendly analytics service (Simple Analytics, more information in the next section) at most once a day:

 * The version of the Software that is used
 * The operating system type (Windows, Mac or Linux) and its architecture
-* Your current time zone (for region information)
+* Your current time zone (for region information) and your local time
+* The following settings in regard to automatic updates:
+  * Whether automatic updates are enabled
+  * Whether update popups are enabled
+  * Whether the changelog is shown when a new version is launched for the first time

 This data is only used to understand which older versions of the Software are still being used, which operating system and architecture is used most predominantly and from which regions users are vaguely coming from.
+Additionally, the listed settings are reported in order to understand how many users are interested in application updates.

 To put this into perspective:
 Nowadays almost all websites use some form of analytics and most of them will collect much more information than what is listed above.